ryanguess/blog/trusted-null-origin.md

 Access-Control-Allow-Credentials: true
 ```

-This configuration allows any request with `Origin: null` to bypass same-origin policy restrictions and access sensitive data with the victim's credentials.
+This configuration allows any request with `Origin: null` to bypass same-origin policy restrictions, potentially allowing attackers to access sensitive resources.

 ## Why This Matters